Rain

 “What do you mean?” she asks.

-“True, there are not many, no more than a few dozen.”
+“True, there aren’t many, no more than a few dozen, but they haven’t vanished.”

 Makish calms, and the anger drains from her face.